DarianHamel/Full-Stack-Flush/README.md

 ## Short Description

-* Full Stack Flush is a gambling web application designed to set a new standard for gambling platforms through its integrated ethical features.
+* Full Stack Flush is a gambling web application designed to set a new standard for gambling platforms through its integrated ethical features

 ## Wiki Page